Al-Arqam ibn Abi al-Arqam

 Al-Arqam ibn Abī al-Arqam (ألأرقم ابن أبي الأرقم) (c.
-597-675) was a companion of Muhammad.
+597-675) was an early companion of Prophet Muhammad.
 He was the owner of the house where the early Muslim community held its meetings.

 Biography

 He was from the Makhzum clan of the Quraysh tribe.
 His father, known as Abu'l-Arqam, was Abdmanaf ibn Asad ibn Umar ibn Makhzum.
 His mother was Umayma bint Al-Harith from the Khuza'a tribe.

 He married Hind bint Abdullah from the Asad tribe, and their children were Umayya and Maryam.
 By various concubines, he was also the father of Ubaydullah, Uthman and Safiya.
 The descendants of Ubaydullah died out; all of Al-Arqam's surviving descendants were through Uthman.

 Al-Arqam is eighth on the list of "people who became Muslims at the invitation of Abu Bakr," who of course were not on the total list of all Muslims.

 He joined the general emigration to Medina in 622, and Muhammad granted him a house there in the Zurayq quarter.
 He fought at Badr and, at the division of the spoils, asked for and obtained a sword named al-Marzuban.
 He also fought at the Uhud, the Battle of the Trench and "all the battles with Allah's Messenger."

 He died during the reign of Mu’aawiyah in the year 675 (55 A.H.).